Canon 77D vs Contax N Digital

 |16.||Nikon D100||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the 77D offers wifi support, while the N Digital does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Contax N Digital (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the N Digital has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the N Digital from Contax.
+Both the 77D and the N Digital have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Contax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Contax websites.

 So what is the bottom line?
 Is the Canon 77D better than the Contax N Digital or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 77D:

 - More detail: Offers more megapixels (24 vs 6.1MP) with a 98% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.